mihkl/FooddeliveryFee/README.md

-### Application to calculate the delivery fee for a certain city and vehicle based on waether data from the Estonian Environment Agency
+## Application to calculate the delivery fee for a certain city and vehicle based on weather data from the Estonian Environment Agency

 ## Project layout
 The project consists of: